Project: Big Pryor Mountain

 For more information about the Pryors, make sure to check out The Pryors Coalition webpage.

 Meeting Time & Place

 Directions to Sage Creek Campground are presented in excellent detail on this Pryor's Coalition webpage.
-The first set of directions listed on the Forest Service webpage for the Sage Creek Campground will also work, however the second set from the south will not- that route is currently impassable due to snow.
+The first set of directions listed on the Forest Service webpage for the Sage Creek Campground will also work, however, the second set from the south will not- that route is currently impassable due to snow.
 A high clearance vehicle with four-wheel drive is highly recommended for travel in the Pryors.

 Food and Water

 MWA will provide all meals and cooking equipment.
-However, please arrive Friday evening having already eaten or prepared to make your own supper.
-Your first meal provided will be breakfast on Saturday the 26th.
-Last meal provided will be lunch on Sunday the 27th.
+However, please arrive Thursday evening having already eaten or prepared to make your own supper.
+Your first meal provided will be breakfast and lunch fixings on Friday.
+The last meal provided will be lunch on Sunday.
 Dinner is not provided on Sunday evening.